It’s the most wonderful time of the year, which is probably why it always seems to go by so unbelievably fast.

 Visit www.bctrains.com for more information.

-Leave city sidewalks and blinking stop lights behind and come to the Farm for our annual holiday gathering on Dec.
-9 from 11 a.m. to 3 p.m.
+Leave city sidewalks and blinking stop lights behind and come to the Historic Stewart Farm for the annual holiday gathering on Dec.
+8 from 11 a.m. to 3 p.m.
 Sing along with classic carols, indulge in sweet Victorian treats, and craft vintage Christmas décor.er hunt.
 This free drop-in event is geared towards all ages.
+Can’t make the event?
+There’s more Christmas fun to be had at the farm’s Heritage Christmas drop-ins:

 Take a little trip to a 73-acre horse ranch in Maple Ridge that has been transformed into a Christmas wonderland.
 Once again, Timberline Ranch, located at 22351 144 Ave. will have glorious lights, beautiful trees, interactive scenes, lovely music, and delightful activities to remind us of times when Christmas was a lot simpler . . . and a lot less commercial.